acauf564/python_classes_practice/README.md

 Now, loop through every book on the shelf and print out its data.

+A quick hint for the last name first initial thing: we may want to **split** our name into two parts.
+This will let us pick out our first name and our last name and do what we need with them.

 ## Find me a book!

 Time for some `Bookshelf` methods!
-I'm gonna need three of 'em:
+I'm gonna need a few of 'em:

 ### By title